“Dive into the Music within the Music”

 Mixed Choir Conductor Frances Fonza

-This year the 2020 All-National Honor Ensemble (ANHE) Mixed Choir will perform alongside five other All-National Honor Ensembles in Orlando, Florida.
+The 2022 All-National Honor Ensemble (ANHE) Mixed Choir will rehearse and perform November 3–6, in National Harbor, Maryland, with five other All-National Honor Ensembles.
 Frances Fonza will lead the Mixed Choir.
 Learn more about Frances Fonza here.
 Here, Fonza shares some of her thoughts on music education, conducting, and the upcoming ANHE Mixed Choir.

 When did you first fall in love with music?

 I fell in love with music at church—singing and playing Gospel music.
 I also can remember hearing Samuel Barber’s “Adagio for Strings” and playing it over and over and over.

 What inspired you to become a conductor?
 Describe the process in getting to where you are today.

 I loved seeing my father direct his high school band.
 I watched each summer at band camp as he led his group.
 I wanted to do the same.